AlanTanner/pdfjs-hugo-module/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)](http://badges.mit-license.org) ![visitors](https://visitor-badge.glitch.me/badge?page_id=AlanTanner.pdfjs-hugo-module)
 # pdfjs-hugo-module
-This is a fork of [hugo-embed-pdf-shortcode](https://github.com/anvithks/hugo-embed-pdf-shortcode) created by [Anvinth KS](https://github.com/anvithks) with pdf.js v3.3.122 and optimized for use as a Hugo Module.
+This is a fork of [hugo-embed-pdf-shortcode](https://github.com/anvithks/hugo-embed-pdf-shortcode) created by [Anvinth KS](https://github.com/anvithks) optimized for use as a Hugo Module. it uses the latest pre-built version of the PDF.js source code from [mozilla/pdfjs-dist]github.com/mozilla/pdfjs-dist.
 ---
 # Table of Contents